-Here's my plug for slow-cooking in the heat: you can make a lot of food (I'm feeding my family of three all week on the stuff) without heating up the whole house with ovens, mixers, and your blood, sweat and tears.
-You can also do any grunt work — for these carnitas, garlic smashing was the only real work — in the morning when it's cool, and set the cooker to work during the day, or prep in the evening and set the cooker to work while you sleep.
+Here's my plug for using your slow cooker in the heat: you can make a lot of food at once without heating up the whole house with ovens, mixers, and your own blood, sweat and tears.
+You can also do any grunt work — and for these carnitas, smashing some garlic is the only real work — in the morning when it's cool and set the cooker to work during the day, or you can prep in the evening and set the cooker to work while you sleep.

 You really don't need a recipe for cooking in a slow cooker.
 The basic formula is to place spices with the meat in a slow cooker and cover with liquid (broth, juice, wine, beer, etc.).
 Cook on LOW for the most tender meat.
-Chicken is done in as little as four hours.
-Darker meats like longer cooking times.
+Chicken is done in as little as four hours, while darker meats like longer cooking times.
 Cooking on HIGH speeds up the cooking, but the meat is not as tender.

-1 (6-8 pound) pork butt, also called pork shoulder
+1 (6- to 8-pound) bone-in pork butt, also called pork shoulder

 2 tablespoons coarse salt